ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

       described/shown earlier.
   </step>
    <p>Congratulation!
 Now you know how to host images on GitHub.</p>
+   <p>This process not only applies to image/gif but also for virtually anything including fonts etc.</p>
 </procedure>

 > **Note**: If the link is not working or the image is not showing up